-Incremental learning, or online learning, is a branch of machine learning concerned with processing incoming data from a data stream — continuously and in real time — possibly given little to no knowledge of the distribution of the predictor variables, the sample size, aspects of the prediction or objective function (including adequate tuning parameter values), or whether the observations have labeled.
+Incremental learning, or online learning, is a branch of machine learning that involves processing incoming data from a data stream—continuously and in real time—possibly given little to no knowledge of the distribution of the predictor variables, sample size, aspects of the prediction or objective function (including adequate tuning parameter values), and whether the observations have labels.

 Because observation labels can be missing when corresponding predictor data is available, the algorithm must be able to generate predictions from the latest version of the model quickly, and defer training the model.

-Because little information might be known about the population before incremental learning starts, the algorithm can be run with a cold start.
+Little information might be known about the population before incremental learning starts.
+Therefore, the algorithm can be run with a cold start.
 For example, for classification problems, the class names might not be known until after the model processes observations.
-In cases when enough information is known before learning begins (for example, good estimates of linear model coefficients) such information can be specified to provide the model with a warm start.
+When enough information is known before learning begins (for example, you have good estimates of linear model coefficients), you can specify such information to provide the model with a warm start.

 Because observations can arrive in a stream, the sample size is likely unknown and possibly large, which makes data storage inefficient or impossible.
 Therefore, the algorithm must process observations when they are available and before the system discards them.
 This incremental learning characteristic makes hyperparameter tuning difficult or impossible.

-In traditional machine learning, a batch of labeled data is available to perform cross-validation to estimate the generalization error and tune hyperparameters, infer the predictor variable distribution, and to fit the model.
-However, the resulting model must be retrained from scratch if underlying distributions drift or the model degrades.
-Although cross-validation to tune hyperparameters is difficult to accomplish in an incremental learning environment, incremental learning methods are flexible because they can adapt to distribution drift in real time, with predictive accuracy approaching that of a traditionally trained model as the model trains more data.
+In traditional machine learning, a batch of labeled data is available to perform cross-validation to estimate the generalization error and tune hyperparameters, infer the predictor variable distribution, and fit the model.
+However, the resulting model must be retrained from the beginning if underlying distributions drift or the model degrades.
+Although performing cross-validation to tune hyperparameters is difficult in an incremental learning environment, incremental learning methods are flexible because they can adapt to distribution drift in real time, with predictive accuracy approaching that of a traditionally trained model as the model trains more data.

-Suppose an incremental model is prepared to generate predictions and for its predictive performance to be measured.
+Suppose an incremental model is prepared to generate predictions and have its predictive performance measured.
 Given incoming chunks of observations, an incremental learning scheme processes data in real time and in any of the following ways, but usually in the specified order:

-The procedure is a special case of incremental learning, in which all incoming chunks are treated as test (hold out) sets.
+This procedure is a special case of incremental learning, in which all incoming chunks are treated as test (holdout) sets.
 The procedure is called interleaved test-then-train or prequential evaluation .

-If insufficient information exists for an incremental model to generate predictions, or you do not want to track the predictive performance of the model because it has not been trained enough, you can include optional initial step to find adequate values for hyperparameters (estimation period) and an initial training period before model evaluation (metrics warm-up period).
+If insufficient information exists for an incremental model to generate predictions, or you do not want to track the predictive performance of the model because it has not been trained enough, you can include an optional initial step to find adequate values for hyperparameters, for models that support one (estimation period), or an initial training period before model evaluation (metrics warm-up period).

 As an example of an incremental learning problem, consider a smart thermostat that automatically sets a temperature given the ambient temperature, relative humidity, time of day, and other measurements, and can learn the user's indoor temperature preferences.
 Suppose the manufacturer prepared the device by embedding a known model that describes the average person's preferences given the measurements.
 After installation, the device collects data every minute, and adjusts the temperature to its presets.
 The thermostat adjusts the embedded model, or retrains itself, based on the user's actions or inactions with the device.
 This cycle can continue indefinitely.
 If the thermostat has limited disk space to store historical data, it needs to retrain itself in real time.
 If the manufacturer did not prepare the device with a known model, the device retrains itself more often.

-Properties of the incremental learning model object specify:
+Properties of an incremental learning model object specify:

 Data characteristics, such as the number of predictor variables

-Linear model characteristics, such as the learner type
+Model characteristics, such as, for linear models, the learner type